-The Vice President of Student Services and Development is the designated institutional contact person for giving direction and initially handling student complaints.
+The Vice President Student Success is the designated institutional contact person for giving direction and initially handling student complaints.

 The following Biblical guidelines should be followed for resolving complaints as part of a God-honoring grievance restoration process (Matt.
 5:23-26, 18:15-16; Galatians 6:1).